FrancoRamirezz/Flask-React-OpenAI/README.md

 Step 3: Create a new subdirectory for the Server folder.
 Use the same commands as the one before

-## Scripts
+## Hosting

-### Server:
-Go into terminal and type this "pip install FastAPI"

-Note: the typical port for Flask is 5000 or 5500

-Open http://localhost:5000 to view it in the browser.
+For the personal website: I am going to add it to firebase or vercel to host it

 ### Client:
 Go into terminal and type this "npm install"